lrfinotti/cybr201_book/02-Python.md

 ### Membership

-We can test for membership with the keywords `in`:
+As shown above, we can test for membership with the keyword `in`:

 ```{code-cell} ipython3
 2 in [1, 2, 3]